Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 The game gives shy guests a reason to chat with everyone.
 The characters and mystery create natural conversation.
 Plus, making themed drinks adds a creative touch that regular parties don’t have.
 Your friends will remember this party way more than another basic hangout.

-Murder mystery parties work for birthdays, holidays, or just because it’s Saturday.
+Murder mystery parties work for birthdays, bachelorette weekends, holidays, or just because it’s Saturday.
 They’re perfect for groups of 6 to 20 people.
 You can make them fancy or casual.
 The best part?
 Everything comes in printable game kits that do most of the planning for you.

 Ready to pick your theme?
 Browse all PartyKook mystery games here and find the perfect match for your group.